openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ### Phase two

-Write a mount of resources and record the resource used of pool-coordinator.
-In this test, we write 1000 pods and 500 nodes into pool-coordinator.
+Write a mount of resources and record the resource used of Yurt-Coordinator.
+In this test, we write 1000 pods and 500 nodes into Yurt-Coordinator.
 The size of each pod and node both are 8KB.

 * top CPU used: 310m
 * top mem used: 450MB.